, Published 20 Jul 2018

 Manufacturing audit checklists are meant to be standardized across the board, however, that is not often the case.
 There are times that some inspectors do not have the same updated paper checklists as their co-workers have, leading to varying inspection results.
 This lapse is often attributed to the logistical challenges of having to reprint and distribute checklists to inspectors in different locations, especially if you have hundreds of inspectors on different continents.

 This undermines the value of quality control checks as they all need to be uniform to ensure that the product quality standards inspected are also the same.
 With manufacturing inspection software, it is easier to standardize checklists since digital templates only need to be updated from a single dashboard.
 Once updated, inspectors will instantly have the updated templates on their own mobile devices.
 They no longer need to waste time waiting for the updated version of their printed checklists to arrive on their office desks.
-To add, the tech tool also provides management teams at a glance the track inspection performance across all of their manufacturing sites.
+To add, the tech tool also provides management teams with a glance the track inspection performance across all of their manufacturing sites.

 Keeping a paper trail makes it challenging for management to verify if product quality control inspectors are following set standards and performing their duties on time.
-The iAuditor Manufacturing Inspection Software gives you the option to set mandatory fields so that no items are skipped.
+The SafetyCulture Manufacturing Inspection Software gives you the option to set mandatory fields so that no items are skipped.
 Assigned inspections and corrective actions can easily be tracked so you know which ones have been completed, were missed, or are overdue.
 Lastly, require digital signatures at the end of inspections to protect manufacturing audit accountability.

 Using Multiple Tools to Conduct Inspections

 In some instances, photo evidence conveys information better than written descriptions.
 For quality inspectors who use a paper template, this means having to bring a camera along for photo documentation and dealing with the hassle of printing them out to manually attach them to final reports.
-The iAuditor Manufacturing Inspection Software lets inspectors take pictures and annotate them directly on the app, reducing the lag time between inspection and reporting.
+The SafetyCulture Manufacturing Inspection Software lets inspectors take pictures and annotate them directly on the app, reducing the lag time between inspection and reporting.

 Analyzing Data From Numerous Reports